jwang1122/python1/doc/python.md

 [Table of Contents](#table-of-contents)

 ## Function
+❓ What is function?
-A function is a block of organized, reusable code that is used to perform a single, related action.
+>✔️A function is a block of organized, reusable code that is used to perform a single, related action.

     - def: use Python reserved keyword